Track, Lightweight Structures (MRSA)

 Track, Management (MRSD)

 As an engineer in the naval architecture field, your work will not only include purely technical activities.
 Managerial issues will almost always be intertwined with the technical issues and it is important to understand the way businesses are made, the way the industry changes, and the environmental prerequisites.
 Shipping is, and will continue to be, an important driving force in the development of most parts of the world and will therefore also be a part of the development of new technologies to reach a sustainable global usage of the limited resources of the earth.
-The Management track in the Naval Architecture Master Program aims at providing knowledge of the financial, organizational and managerial aspects in the maritime field, and developing your understanding of the concepts of sustainable development from environmental, social and economic viewpoints.
+The Management track in the Naval Architecture Master Program aims at providing knowledge of the financial, organizational and managerial aspects in the maritime field, and developing your understanding of the concepts of sustainable development from an environmental, social and economic viewpoint.
 Emphasis is on the ability to manage and control projects, the connection between business strategy and management, strategies for sustainable development, the role of technology, and management tools and systems analysis methods.
 It gives a good foundation for employment as a manager for companies and projects within the maritime industry as well as a general knowledge about these roles in other types of industries.
 It also prepares for starting and managing a smaller company, such as a consulting firm in the naval architecture field.

 Contact person for the Management track is Monika Olsson, firstname.lastname@example.org, 08-7906150.